opensearch-project/documentation-website/_search-plugins/search-pipelines/truncate-hits-processor.md

 ```
 {% include copy-curl.html %}

-Create a pipeline that just collapses on the `color` field:
+Create a pipeline that only collapses on the `color` field:

 ```json
 PUT /_search/pipeline/collapse_pipeline